theonjs/theon/README.md

 - Bind bodies to custom models easily
 - Supports node.js [streams](https://github.com/h2non/theon/tree/master/examples/streams.js) (but it depends on the HTTP adapter used)
 - Powerful reusability features including hierarchical configuration inheritance.
-- Built-in HTTP context data store to persist data such as token sessions
+- Built-in HTTP context data store to persist data, such as token or session data.
-- Built-in store context to persist session related data
+- Maps HTTP entities to programmatic entities with custom logic.
-- Maps HTTP entities to programmatic entities with custom logic
+- Able to persist HTTP fields shared across all requests, such as headers, cookies...
 - Path params parsing and matching (with express-like path notation)
 - HTTP client agnostic: use `request`, `superagent`, `jQuery` or any other HTTP agent via adapters
 - Dependency free